shaharoded/Mediator/core/knowledge-base/TAK_README.md

     - If a matching parameter row exists (by name and closest in time), use its value.
     - Otherwise, use the parameter's default value.
 If no default and no match - return empty results df.
     - `how='before'/'all'` controls if the reolved value is taken from all patient timeline, or just a predecessor row.
+    - `dynamic='true'/'false'` controls if the parameter is resolved once (steady baseline) or at every occurrence (sliding window).
 2. Apply the specified function (e.g., `div`) to the parent value and parameter(s).
 3. Emit a new row with the result as the value, and the same temporal columns as the parent.